 This knowledge transfer has already started happening and AIS now have a growing number of Citizen Developers who are able to identify inefficient processes and apply RPA to them.
-To date, there are now 560 use cases of processes being automated, saving 197 Full Time Equivalents (FTEs).
+To date, there are now 560 use cases of processes being automated, saving 197 full-time equivalents (FTEs).

 They are also starting to see results within their individual business units.
-Within Operations, RPA has helped reduce the workload on the employees by 72,000 man hours.
+Within Operations, RPA has helped reduce the workload on employees by 72,000 work hours.
 They have done this by applying RPA robots to automate repetitive tasks, such as automating elements of customer enquiries which has gone on to improve MTTR (Mean Time to Resolve).

-Importantly, their employees and management not only understand what RPA is and how it works but have come to believe in its benefits.
+Importantly, their employees and management not only understand what RPA is and how it works, but have come to believe in its benefits.
 Employees are becoming more confident in using the technology and they are seeing more processes being automated – this is being driven from the bottom up.

-This is only the beginning and AIS have ambitions to further scale its use of RPA technology throughout the company, as well as adding new technologies such as cognitive OCR, machine learning, speech recognition, image analytics and more.
+This is only the beginning and AIS has ambitions to further scale its use of RPA technology throughout the company, as well as adding new technologies such as cognitive OCR, machine learning, speech recognition, image analytics and more.
 They also plan on expanding their use of RPA across other business units, including Manufacturing, Retail and Banking and Finance.